By Phil Ryan and Ben Keough

 This is not a comprehensive list of all point-and-shoot cameras we have tested.
 We have removed cameras that are discontinued or no longer meet our criteria.

-The Canon PowerShot G7 X Mark III lacks an EVF.
-In addition, the Sony RX100 VII provides a better video experience, and the Panasonic LX10 offers a more tactile control scheme and greater flexibility in its aperture, ISO, and shutter speed for still photos.
+The Canon PowerShot G7 X Mark III lacks an EVF, and the otherwise similar Sony RX100 VII provides a better video experience.

-The Canon PowerShot SX70 HS was an also-great pick in our standalone guide to superzoom cameras because its 21–1365mm lens offers dramatically more reach than the FZ300’s 25–600mm design.
-However, that lens doesn’t let in anywhere near as much light as that of the FZ300, this camera’s images are not as nice, and its feature set leaves you less room for growth as a photographer.
+The Canon PowerShot SX70 HS was an also-great pick in our standalone guide to superzoom cameras thanks to its 21–1365mm lens, which reaches a little further than the FZ80D’s 1200mm design.
+However, since this camera’s lens doesn’t let in as much light as that of the FZ80D, its images are not as nice, and its feature set leaves you less room for growth as a photographer.

 The Sony RX1R II is a full-frame 42-megapixel compact camera with a 35mm f/2 lens—a combo that’s capable of creating genuinely stunning images.
 It has a pop-up EVF comparable to that of the RX100 VII, and though this model’s tilting screen isn’t a touchscreen, it’s higher-res than the one in that camera.
 The grip is anemic, as is the 220-shot battery life (which shrinks to 110 shots if you use only the EVF to frame photos).
 Still, even though this model is rumored to be discontinued, truly dedicated photo nerds might consider getting one, especially used, as it’s the only option for a full-frame compact camera aside from Leica’s Q2 Monochrom, or Q3.